sams331/chetbot/README.md

 - Remember your info (name, age, location) if you tell Chetbot

 ## Things to do:
 If you want to use Chetbot, you have to make a Brainshop API.
-To make it, there are a lot of YouTube tutorials on it.
+To make it, visit [this site](https://brainshop.ai/).
 And then, just use [the code](https://github.com/sams331/chetbot) I provided.

 ## Required packages:
 - discord.js